 And, in my experience, it comes from both sides, blacks and whites.
 When I was dating my previously-mentioned white boyfriend, I got so much silent racism from white people—but that was expected.
 The stares, side-eye, and double-takes from men and women as we walked through downtown?
 I was used to that.
 What took me by surprise though, was the colorist rhetoric—again, disguised as jokes—I got from my friends and certain family members.
 (Colorism, as I defined it tonight for our group, is “racism within the Black community”.)
 I don’t know what was said behind closed doors on my then-boyfriend’s side but if it was anything like what was going on my side, it wouldn’t have surprised me.

 I’ve been called an Oreo on several occasions.
 Unlike the coveted snack food, being compared to an Oreo is not a good thing.
 (An “Oreo” is a derogatory term used by blacks to accuse other blacks of “trying to be white.”
-And as such, invalidating their experiences as a black person.
+And as such, invalidating their experiences as black people.
 An “Oreo” is, essentially, one who is perceived to be black on the outside, white on the inside.)
 I’ve been asked, several times throughout my existence, why I listen to “white people music” (didn’t know Rock or Contemporary Christian Music was claimed by one race, but ok!), or why I’d rather read a book than listen to rap (I think that is more so to do with my love of literature and introversion than just “being Black” but I digress.
 For more about those experiences, I suggest you read “When the White Girl Says “Amen!” in a Black Church: (My Beef With the Black Christians in America).”
 Seriously, go read it!)

 Honesty and A Heart Change